fxnoob/mark-incognito/README.md

 >  * Write chrome extension's popup page codes in `popup-page` Reactjs directory system.

  >  *  Write chrome extension's content scripts codes in `content-scripts` Reactjs directory system.

+## Inspiration ?

+The inspiration for this came from a twitter thread, started by @getify which was regarding a browser functionality which will allow you to mark websites to always open incognito mode.

+## Current Proposal ?

+Creating a chrome and firefox extension which will all users to quickly mark a domain as `always incognito` meaning that all links form that domain, all its subdomains will always be opened in a new incognito tab.

+## Current Feature Set ?

+- Mark as incognito will be an option in the right click menu on links as well as can be done for the current domain from the extension icon in the brower menu tab.

+- Browser extension will have a list of all marked domains, with easy remove list option.

+- It will also give you a BIG button to mark and remove the current visited domain, why because why not ??